4.8out of 3,000+ reviews

 In any case, licensed or unlicensed, anyone who chooses to own a car needs to register it.
 After registering a car, owners are given a set of license plates and a registration card.
 This is not to be confused with a license number, which is on a valid driver’s license.
 Some people will also receive a registration sticker for their car window or license plate, depending on where they live.

 Registering a car without a license might be useful for people who have had their driving privileges revoked due to medical reasons but who have a caregiver who is able to drive them to and from medical appointments.
 Some older parents might also choose to do this for their younger teen children who are newer drivers less likely to have their own policies.

 It is important to note that for anyone who buys and registers a car, there is a minimum amount of auto insurance that they also need to purchase.
 This is required by the state and the amount of coverage varies by each state’s laws.
-Every state requires cars to be registered if they are driven on public roads, and this can be done at the DMV, which keeps a record of registered cars.
+Every state requires cars to be registered if they are driven on public roads.

 In any case, the easiest way to save on your insurance policy is by shopping around and comparing car insurance rates.
 Especially for those who need a special SR-22 policy, which can cost significantly more than traditional policies, it’s best to do your research before committing to a policy.
 Insurify is here to help you find the best rates in the market, and it costs you nothing.